BrickEater/landing-page/README.md

 # landing-page
 A landing page to practice front end web design

+31/10/2022 - I'm over it for now though I think I need to give a div to each grid cell so I can associate it ith a class if need be.
+Seems like they did that in this link: https://www.w3schools.com/css/tryit.asp?filename=trycss_template2_grid

+31/10/2022 - I'm lazy today and a bit annoyed so I want to get my ideas out before starting.
+I think I want to be able to lay the structure and the basic text size/weight out before even filling the page.
+It only makes sense to me if you are using this style sheet for multiple pages to lay it out before anything else and then fill in the blanks.
+Step one will be to lay out the basic grid and somehow attach boxes to that parent grid.
+From there I want to have grids within the parent grid but I feel like this is where things fall apart.
+Lastly (kinda) I want the child grids to never break the parent grids boarders.
+Oh, and I want the boxes to grow to fit the element.
+I have text spilling over at this point.
+Ok, last last comment: I feel like I should have some default colours that I use when laying everything out to, 1. create visual separation and 2. show me what I still need to work on.

 28/20/2022 - I realized that having a basic structure that everything lives within is probably the best way to go about this.
 I started a second style sheet to see if I can figure this out starting from the bottom but it isn't going so well.
 I'm going to work on creating a grid that everything lives in first and from there build boxes within that.